petabi/sniffles/README.md

        mark (?) to designate one or the other as random as in:
        '?:path2' to have random source MACs but use the file for.

+  - -n Not Match Completely.
+Sets Content generated from a rule to not match completely (i.e. will automatically truncate the final few characters).
+Default behavior is to match rule content completely.
   - -o output file: designate the name of the output file.
 By default, the file is named: sniffles.pcap.